 Homebuyers Need Someone Good In Their CornerHomebuyers Need Someone Good In Their Corner

 A buyer entering the home buying arena without professional help is like a gladiator walking into the Coliseum without a weapon.
 Your opponent – the seller – has with them a savvy agent armed with every trick of the trade, ready to get the best deal for their client, at your expense.
 Buyers should have someone in their corner whose fiduciary duty is to represent their interests and interests alone.

 Homebuyers should turn to those who do home buying for a living.
 Knowing the current market value of a property is hard unless you follow it on day by day basis.
 For example; Finding the right apartment or townhouse can be challenging, given the excess of properties not worth buying in N.Y.
 And negotiating the deal requires particular expertise.
 No country would go into trade negotiations with another country without a professional negotiator by their side.
 This principle holds for buying a home.

 The simple fact is, using an excellent buyer’s broker to represent you will, in almost every case, result in a much better deal.

 New York City Requires a Special ExpertiseNew York City Requires a Special Expertise

 Buying or selling a home in NYC requires a lot of extra work that typically doesn’t occur elsewhere in the country.
 The logistics of the sale demands specialized knowledge of the city’s laws, co-op and condo building rules – which are different in every building – and an ability unnecessary in, let’s say, Omaha.

-If you want a happy outcome when you buy or sell a home, be careful, by the claims of discount brokers or lured in rebates.
+If you want a happy outcome when you buy or sell a home, be careful by discount brokers’ claims or lured in rebates.
 If you do the math, the numbers don’t add up.
 As another saying goes, “There’s no such thing as a free lunch.”